JackWu192/p1/it/makefile/gnu_make_note.md

 # About the original document
 - HTML format.
 - Next link doesn't points to next chapter, not sub-chapter
-- Sub chapter shown as link on button of their parent chapter.
+- Sub chapter shown as links on bottom of their parent chapter.

 # Introduction
 ## rule